code-423n4/2023-06-lukso/README.md

 Additionally, you can run the coverage:

-> Coverage might fail if the contract size exceeds the limit (covergae run without optimization)
+> Coverage might fail if the contract size exceeds the limit (coverage run without optimization)

 ```
 npm run test:coverage